Newsletter 154, November 2024

 The evening's dinner will be at the Omihi Hall on the way back to town.
 Afterwards you will be delivered back to the Commodore carpark.

 Day 5 - Saturday 5th April.
-Choice of two trips from 8.30am to 5.30pm.
+Choice of two trips from 8.30 am to 5.30 pm.
 The first is to see high country wilding control in the upper Waimakariri basin.
 This will include Lake Lyndon at the top of Porters Pass to look at amenity trees, beech establishment and wilding spread.
 From there, the Kura Tawhiti Conservation area, Castle Hill village, and on to the Cave Stream straights to view Flock Hill Station where there have been major efforts at wilding control.
 Lunch will be at the University of Canterbury Cass Research Station.
 After lunch we will see impressive Douglas fir plantings at Coralynn Station and associated wildings on the slopes above Bruce Stream.
 The homeward journey will be via the Lake Lyndon-Coleridge Road with a stop overlooking the 400 ha Mt Barker Forest, perhaps the largest managed wilding forest in the country.

 The second trip will cover drylands eucalypts, a Specialty Timber sawmill and the Proseed Seed Orchard.
 We will stop first at a property close to Mt Grey and investigate a Eucalyptus Action Group Stringybark trial, which is part of the national Drylands Eucalypt trials, and a redwood trial.
 This will include about 1.5 kms of walking.
 Later we will stop at John Fairweather’s Specialty Timber Sawmill, where John will speak about the issues of small volume, high quality timber production.
-After lunch we travel to the seed orchard of Proseed on the outskirts of Amberley, hosted by Shaf van Belekom.
+After lunch we travel to the seed orchard of Proseed on the outskirts of Amberley, hosted by Shaf van Ballekom.

 After returning to the Commodore there will be a free evening to talk and socialise.

-Enquiry - know of any contract grazing under trees?
+Asking - know of any contract grazing under trees?

 We've had an enquiry about whether we know of any examples that can be referenced, where foresters have successfully let their land out to farmers for grazing once the trees are mature enough to withstand stock.
 Since pastoral farming is earning less and less, perhaps a contract leasing model might be helpful.
-If you have heard of any instances where this is either working or not working, please contact Geoff on geoff@leviassets.com
+If you have heard of any instances where this is either working or not, please contact Geoff on geoff@leviassets.com

 Cows like trees - no bull.
+Credit Chris Bossley

-Want to manage the awards process?
+Asking - would you manage the awards process?

-Promote the awards to branches and members well in advance of the closing dates
+Promote the awards to branches and members

 Ensure there are records of who has won the awards, past and present